HERNIATED DISC TREATMENT GETS YOU BACK INTO LIFE FASTER

 What exactly is a herniated disc?

 A disc is commonly described as a jelly doughnut.
-It is a soft and squishy fluid, called the NUCLEUS PULPOSUS, wrapped inside of a rigid shell called the ANNULUS FIBROSUS.
+It is a soft and squishy fluid, called the nucleus pulposus, wrapped inside of a rigid shell called the annulus fibrosus.

-Over time, the annulus breaks down from a series of repetitive stress injuries.
-The culprit is usually improper and careless lifting technique.
 Over time, the annulus weakens.
 Then something as simple as lifting up a feather could cause the nucleus to herniate out of the damaged annulus in the weakest place.
 The whole process resembles smashing a jelly doughnut in between your hands.
 Eventually, the jelly will find a way out of the dough in whichever direction the dough is weakest.

 How do you diagnose a herniated disc?

-Left untreated, the pressure can lead to numbness, tingling, and loss of function of the affected tissues.
-This includes symptoms such as loss of muscle mass, permanent numbness, and loss of muscle control.
+Left untreated, the pressure can lead to numbness, tingling and loss of function of the affected tissues.
+This includes symptoms such as loss of muscle mass, permanent numbness and loss of muscle control.

 What’s the treatment for a herniated disc?